Skip to main content

 When to Test

-Consider this panel if you experience symptoms such as hives, swelling, digestive upset, or breathing difficulties after eating certain foods, or if you have a personal or family history of allergic conditions.
-Consult your healthcare provider for guidance.
+A Food Allergy Panel may be relevant if you experience symptoms such as hives, swelling, digestive upset, or breathing difficulties after eating certain foods.
+Some people also choose an IgE panel when they have a personal or family history of allergic conditions.
+A healthcare provider can help determine whether this test is informative in your situation.

 Lifestyle Tips